 Cascade 1000 comes with 3 capacious filter baskets that support all kinds of filter media.
 Speaking of the media, Cascade 1000 comes with a few, though be mindful that the included media aren’t as high-quality as you would have probably wanted.

-This canister features a solid build and a bottom rubber clamp that allows you to securely install the filter next to your aquarium.
+It features a solid build and a bottom rubber clamp that allows you to securely install the filter next to your fish tank.

 Cascade 1000 comes backed up by a 3-year warranty and a money back guarantee.

 We have individually reviewed Cascade 1000 canister filter.
 Check it out for some more details.